hydrogen-css/hydrogen/info/roadmap.md

 ## Urgent
 - Add CSS and Sass variable exports for configurable options
 - Add `flex-grid`, `flex-item` support back in
-- Check to see if opacities work with a % value

 ## Breaking